Civic Health Project

 A Bonus Win: Kinder Comments

 Despite generating four times the comments, the GoodChat campaign required less moderation.
 Why?
-Because the tone of the campaign—positive, respectful, and trust-first—set the tone for how people responded.
+Because the tone of the campaign was positive, respectful, and trust-first.
+It set the tone for how people responded.

-“I found the GoodChat campaign seemed to have fewer comments that needed to be hidden despite having a much higher rate of comments.” – Client
+“I found the GoodChat campaign seemed to have fewer comments that needed to be hidden despite having a much higher rate of comments.” – Civic Health Project

 What We Learned